 - The right to be informed.
 This privacy statement describes what personal data we collect for the Service and how it is used.

 - The right to rectification.
-Contact the NHS Digital service centre for corrections to your personal information
+Contact the NHS Digital service centre for corrections to your personal information.

 - The right to data portability.
 This does not apply to this Service.

-- The right not to be subject to automated decision making.
+- The right not to be subject to automated decision-making.
 This does not apply to this Service.

 - The right to complain.
 You can make a complaint to the NHS Digital service centre.
-Any complaints on the NIMS or PDS services will be passed on to the relevant teams.
-The request will be analysed by the Service responded to as required by law.
-You have the right to complain to NHS Digital and to the Information Commissioners Office (ICO) using the contact information provided below.
+Any complaints about the NIMS or PDS services will be passed to the relevant teams.
+The Service will analyse the request responded to as required by law.
+You can complain to NHS Digital and the Information Commissioner's Office (ICO) using the contact information provided below.

-10 Contact us
+10. Contact us

-11 Contact the Information Commissioner
+11. Contact the Information Commissioner

 - using the online Contact Us service